 School-based Malaria programs

 ADPP’s schools-based malaria prevention projects aim to strengthen local community capacity in promoting malaria prevention and control interventions.
 By combining the forces of the educational and health authorities, teacher training colleges and primary schools, the projects seek to institutionalize community-based malaria control activities.
-Schoolchildren are able to function as agents of change, sharing their knowledge on malaria and facilitating behavior change in the community.
+Schoolchildren are enthusiastic agents of change, sharing their knowledge on malaria and facilitating behaviour change in the community.

 The Malaria manual for teachers can be downloaded here (in Portuguese).
 It was developed by ADPP Angola in collaboration with the Ministry of Health and the Ministry of Education, with financing from USAID/PMI